Mugilan-Codes/placements-api/README.md

 - student mark and education - register number, cgpa(avg till now), active backlog, backlog history, 10th & 12th Board and percentage, Grad course and percentage for PG students.
 - Students initially be unverified and will be verified by the admin.
 - Authorization for Admin and Student.
+- Find student's details (from tables student, course, marks, and education) using student's Register No and return as a single object.